-3.1.2 Multi-view model based design
+3.1.2 Multi-view model-based design

-When using model-based design methodologies formal modelling languages can be defined such that they allow the description of a target system using multiple system views.
 A system view, or system aspect, is a way to look at or describe a system as a whole: each system view has its own associated semantic domain and can provide an exhaustive description of the system, but only from that point of view.
 Different groups of users of a system may consider completely different aspects of that system.
 For example, an accounts clerk will have a completely different view of the companies' administrative system than its system developer.
-Using multi-view modelling framework provides several advantages:
+Using a multi-view modelling framework provides several advantages:

-- It allows to capture the different ways separate groups of users of a system view that system.
-Each group of users or stakeholders, has its own concerns with respect to the system to be realized, possibly expressed as a set of requirements and/or key performance indicators in a semantic domain (e.g. responsiveness, throughput, energy consumption, dependability, etc.). - The development of a system typically involves the cooperation of multiple design disciplines.
-Each discipline will typically be addressed by only a subset of experts of the team.
+- It allows capturing the different ways separate groups of users of a system view that system.
+Each group of users or stakeholders has its own concerns with respect to the system to be realized, possibly expressed as a set of requirements and/or key performance indicators in a semantic domain (e.g. responsiveness, throughput, energy consumption, dependability, etc.). - The development of a system typically involves the cooperation of multiple design disciplines.
 Design decisions made in one discipline can have consequences in other disciplines.
 Using multi-view models and the relevant analysis tools make this kind of interdisciplinary design trade-off manageable. - A multi-view modelling language will improve the usability of the models and offer greater flexibility in the exploration of design alternatives as the different system aspects in the model can be manipulated more independently.
-The models subsequently can be used for many purposes that can aid a system architect, such as automatic code generation, design optimizing, system evolution etc. [KARSAI10].
-The interaction between the different models then plays a crucial role in the design process.

-• It is a very powerful means to reduce model complexity: it enables designers to focus on only one system aspect at a time.
+The interaction between the different models then plays a crucial role in the design process. - It is a very powerful means to reduce model complexity: it enables designers to focus on only one system aspect at a time.
 By starting at the more abstract system aspects, the system design effort can progress in stages, where at each subsequent stage more detail of the system components is added, and more component interrelations are captured by the model.